BC46/Cloak/README.md

 ## Usage instructions

 In the in-game options menu, you can set a custom key for the `Toggle Cloak` control.
 Using this key, you can cloak and uncloak when in space, provided that the ship you are flying has a cloaking device equipped and that you are in Single Player.
-Moreover, the initial cloaking state behavior can be adjusted in the `cloak.ini` file.
+Moreover, the initial cloaking state can be adjusted in the `cloak.ini` file.

 ## Troubleshooting